Corionis/ELS/artifacts/document/collection-browser.md

 ## The Idea

-Write an client-server application where the server runs along-side the Plex Media Server and uses a VolMunger collection file as the definition of the file structure.
+Write an client-server application where the server runs along-side the Plex Media Server and uses a ELS collection file as the definition of the file structure.
 The client-side would present a navigable GUI to allow the user to see, browse, and manipulate their collection from anywhere.
-Any manipulation would also handle creating any needed *.volmunger.control files.
+Any manipulation would also handle creating any needed *.els.control files.

 ## Proposed Architecture